Sale of rough diamonds

-Trans Hex Diamond Cutting Works (“THDCW”) is a medium-sized, black-empowered cutting and polishing factory that beneﬁciates a percentage of the Group’s South African-mined diamonds.
+Trans Hex Diamond Cutting Works (THDCW) is a small-sized, black-empowered cutting and polishing factory that beneficiates a percentage of the Group’s South African-mined diamonds.

 Aligned to government’s call for greater beneficiation of locally produced minerals, the cutting and polishing operation was established in 2008 as part of the Group’s beneficiation strategy and to take advantage of the downstream benefits of the diamond industry.

 Trans Hex is a 75% shareholder, with the balance owned by a BEE partner in the industry.
 One of the key barriers to entry into the market for any diamond-polishing operation is access to finance.
 As such, Trans Hex provided the start-up capital of approximately R6 million and has contributed on an ongoing basis towards the working capital costs.